 ALL STUDENTS Ensure you have completed a Careers Action Plan.
 ALL STUDENTS Read all relevant sections of this book.
 YRS 9-11 ONLY Ensure you understand the difference between Further Study and Vocational Pathways.
 ALL STUDENTS Ensure you know which subjects are compulsory and which are electives.
 ALL STUDENTS Consider your future career plans.
 Senior students will be asked to identify potential career paths before their form is accepted.
 ALL STUDENTS Talk to family members and teachers about your strengths and interests.
 YRS 9-11 ONLY Check details of subjects and courses (eg, recommended prerequisites etc).
-YRS 9-11 ONLY All students who wish to do a VCE sequence at a lower year level must submit an expression of interest at https://forms.gle/QmLYDAtfnhBhTq5f7 by Monday 29th July
+YRS 9-11 ONLY All students who wish to do a VCE sequence at a lower year level must submit an expression of interest by Friday 1st August (Term 3, Week 2) at https://tinyurl.com/sjz4d7um